 Directions

-• Into a bowl combine the rosemary, mixed herbs, garlic, salt, pepper and brown sugar in a bowl.
+- Prepare the Marinade: In a bowl, combine the rosemary, mixed herbs, garlic, salt, pepper, and brown sugar.

-• Rub the marinade over the lamb leg, wrap with glad wrap and refrigerate for at least 1 hour, the longer the better.
+- Marinate the Lamb: Rub the marinade all over the lamb leg.
+Wrap it in cling wrap and refrigerate for at least 1 hour (the longer, the better).

 How do you cook a roast in a camp oven?